matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 [Segments](https://matomo.org/docs/segmentation/) are an easy and flexible way to filter visits based on a combination of dimension and metrics.

-The following information is stored in a segment entity:
+The following information is stored in the `segment` table in a segment entity:

 - `idsegment`: the segment id.
 - `name`: the segment name.